High blood pressureHypertension

 Primary hypertension, also called essential or idiopathic hypertension, is high blood pressure without a known cause.
 About 90% of all high blood pressure cases are this type.

 Secondary hypertensionis high blood pressure caused by an underlying medical condition, such as kidney or endocrine disorders.
-It accounts for about 5% of high blood pressure cases.
+It accounts for about 5% to 10% of high blood pressure cases.

 Doctors may also categorize hypertension based on what portion of the blood pressure reading is abnormal: